Free resourceEvidence based

 By The Apexio Team · 6 minute read · Evidence based

-Every year, millions of GCSE and A-level students in the UK revise for their exams using methods that cognitive psychology has conclusively shown to be among the least effective available.
+Every year, millions of students revise using methods cognitive psychology has shown to be among the least effective available.
 Re-reading.
 Highlighting.
 Summarising.
 Writing things out repeatedly.
-These methods are not wrong because they are difficult or unpleasant — they are wrong precisely because they feel productive.
+These methods are wrong not because they are difficult — they are wrong precisely because they feel productive.

 The revision paradox

-There is a well-documented phenomenon in cognitive psychology called the fluency illusion.
-When we re-read material we have seen before, the processing feels smooth.
-Familiar.
-Easy.
-And that ease convinces us we know the material.
+There is a phenomenon called the fluency illusion.
+When we re-read material we have seen before, the processing feels smooth and familiar.
+That ease convinces us we know the material.
 We close the book feeling confident.
 We do not realise we have been testing recognition — not recall — until the exam arrives and the information is not there.

 Students consistently overestimate how well they know material after re-reading because the reading feels fluent.
-Exams do not test whether material feels familiar.
-They test whether you can produce it under pressure with no cues — a fundamentally different cognitive demand.
+Exams do not test familiarity.
+They test whether you can produce information under pressure with no cues — a fundamentally different cognitive demand.

-In 2013, Dunlosky and colleagues published what is probably the most comprehensive review of study techniques in educational psychology.
-They evaluated 10 common learning techniques on two criteria: evidence quality and effectiveness.
+In 2013, Dunlosky and colleagues published the most comprehensive review of study techniques in educational psychology.
+They rated 10 common techniques on evidence quality and effectiveness.
 The results were stark.

 Dunlosky et al. (2013) — Psychological Science in the Public Interest